TheConverseEngineer/CSPAppDesign/README.md

 The complete decompiled code (including the contents of the main branch) can be found in the core branch

-The apk file can be used to run the app on an emulator.
+The .aab file can be used to run the app on an emulator.
+It is found in app -> release